 The e-learning program will allow board members to acquire the relevant knowledge and skills to undertake their roles effectively.
 This knowledge will support their organisation to stay true to its purpose and its mission, even as it grows.

 Links to the e-learning governance program can be found on the ACNC website5.
 We believe it will fill an important training gap and prove to be a valuable resource for charity and NFP boards.

 This article was first published in the 2022 Better Boards Conference Magazine.

 : Frequently Asked Questions

 The ACNC's Charity Register is an important, trusted, official data source.
 Program data appears on a charity's register record, along with standard details that verify a charity is real and accountable.

 All charities, except Basic Religious Charities, will be required to report related party transactions in the 2023 Annual Information Statement.
 For many though, they will need to keep records from 1 July 2022.
 Medium and large charities also need to disclose these transactions in financial reports.
 This guide has more detail.

 All large charities (revenue of $3 million or more) must report.
 Medium charities (revenue of $500,000 - $2,999,999) which prepare General Purpose Financial Statements must also report, while for those that prepare Special Purpose Financial Statements it is optional.
 Small charities (revenue below $500,000) are exempt.
-More information can be found here.
+More information can be found on the ACNC website.

 At the time of writing Dr Gary Johns had been the Commissioner of the Australian Charities and Not-for-profits Commission since late 2017.
 He took up the role following a long and varied career in public service and policy advice, including as the author or editor of nine books on public policy.
 He stepped down from this role at end of July 2022.
 He was an inaugural board member of Volunteers Australia, a member of the Prime Minister’s Business Community Partnership, and served on the committee to design the Redress Scheme for survivors of institutional child sexual abuse.